arunhari82/backstage-plugin-scaffolder-azure-key-vault/README.md

 Role Required : (Key Vault Secrets User) This gives only read access to vault
 ![Assign Role](/docs/azure-register-app-assign-role.png)

-# Compiling and packaging the plugin
+# 2.Compiling and packaging the plugin

 ```
     Note : Update the scope @anattama -> what you prefer in package.json file before compiling and packaging.